Nicholas-V/jobify-tutorial/assets/README.md

    - Pass the `mutate` function as the `onClick` prop to the `Button` component.
    - Pass `isPending` as the `loading` prop to the `Button` component.

-5. **Export the DeleteJobBtn component**
+5. **Export the DeleteJobButton component**
-   - After defining the `DeleteJobBtn` component, export it so it can be used in other parts of your application.
+   - After defining the `DeleteJobButton` component, export it so it can be used in other parts of your application.

 ## DeleteJobButton